preignition/program-user-guide/faq/data-privacy-and-security/how-can-i-ensure-that-my-surveys-gdpr-compliant.md

 ### For collecting sensitive data:

-According to the GDPR, to collect sensitive data, you need “explicit” consent.
+According to the `GDPR`, to collect sensitive data, you need "explicit" consent.

 Therefore in addition to the information you provide for collecting non-sensitive data, it is important that consent is given in the form of a clear affirmative action on the part of the data subject.
-In practical terms, this means asking for a positive “opt-in”.
+In practical terms, this means asking for a positive "opt-in".

 There are two main ways of doing this using our service.